 Each outcome includes a rationale and a full audit trail backed by evidence, satisfying the client’s obligations to Treating Customers Fairly (TCF) and their other regulatory obligations.

-By implementing the solution within a liability process, insurers and others in the motor claims industry can expect to see a material improvement in both the accuracy and consistency of front end liability decision making whilst also obtaining a detailed record of how and why each decision was reached.
+By implementing the solution within a liability process, insurers and others in the motor claims industry see a material improvement in both the accuracy and consistency of front-end liability decision-making.

 Based on current industry claim costs, even a reduction of 2% will yield savings of more than £40 per claim.